canodelacuadra/portfolio-theme-gatsby/README.md

 ### Change your `static` folder

-The `static` folder contains the icons, social media images and `robots.txt`.
+El directorio  `static` contiene los iconos, imagenes de redes sociales y  `robots.txt`.
 Don't forget to change these files, too!
 You can use [Real Favicon Generator](https://realfavicongenerator.net/) to generate the image files inside `static`.

 ## 🤔 Questions or problems?